vanhoangkha/Networking-fundamentals/Day44_FTP_and_TFTP.md

 - FTP was first standardized in 1971
 - FTP uses TCP PORTS 20 and 21
 - USERNAMES and PASSWORDS are used for AUTHENTICATION, however there is NO ENCRYPTION
-- For GREATER security, FTPS (FTP over SSL / TLS) can be used (Upgrade to FTP)
+- For GREATER Bảo mật, FTPS (FTP over SSL / TLS) can be used (Upgrade to FTP)
-- SSH File Transfer Protocol (SFTP) can also be used for GREATER security (New Protocol)
+- SSH File Transfer Giao thức (SFTP) can also be used for GREATER Bảo mật (New Giao thức)
 - FTP is MORE complex than TFTP and ALLOWS not only FILE TRANSFERS but CLIENTS can also:
     - Navigate FILE DIRECTORIES
     - ADD / REMOVE FILES